New Year’s Eve activities for adults include boat parties, nightclubs and other social events at various venues in Metro Vancouver on December 31st.

-On December 30th, 2020, BC’s Chief Health Officer announced that liquor sales on New Year’s Eve have to stop at 8:00 pm.
-That means that on December 31st you’ll have to buy your festive beverages by 7:59 pm.
-You can also expect extra long lineups outside liquor stores during the day.
+On December 30th, 2020, BC’s Chief Health Officer announced that liquor sales on New Year’s Eve had to stop at 8:00 pm.
+That meant that on December 31st you had to buy your festive beverages by 7:59 pm.
+You could also expect extra long lineups outside liquor stores during the day.

 The events listed below are restricted to folk ages 19 or older.

 Below are some of the party events for adults that took place in Vancouver on Tuesday, December 31st, 2019, to celebrate the end of the decade of the 2010’s.
 Events on New Year’s Eve in 2021 will likely be similar.
 In 2020, because of COVID-19, these events are not happening (at least not as events).

 Vancouver Boat Parties – the popular cruise party company offered their annual New Year’s Eve event on December 31st in 2019 between 9:00 pm and 1:00 am.
 The party took place on the Burrard Queen vessel which normally holds over 200 passengers.
 However, due to COVID-19, the boat was limited to 50 passengers.
 The cruise featured music, food and beautiful views.

 Note: This event typically sells out as it is very popular.
 To book your tickets now click Vancouver Boat Party Events.

 Other popular places to celebrate the New Year in Vancouver in years when there isn’t a pandemic include nightclubs and other party places.
 Some of the most popular events for adults from last year are listed below.

 (Note: Rates, venues and other details are subject to change, especially because of COVID-19.)